Pilisthe Palukutha

-Pilisthe Palukutha is a divine romantic film directed in Telugu by Kodi Ramakrishna and produced by Sajjala Srinivas.
-Music and background score by M.M.
-Keeravani.
-The film stars Akash, Shamita Shetty, Vijay Chandar, Chandra Mohan, Dharmavarapu Subramanyam and Sunil.
-The film was released under the banner of Radha Chitra on 18 October 2002.
+Pilisthe Palukutha is a 2003 Indian Telugu-language divine romantic film directed by Kodi Ramakrishna.
+The film stars Akash, Shamita Shetty with Vijay Chandar in a supporting role.
+The film was released on 23 January 2003.
+Music and background score by M. M. Keeravani.

 Plot

 Pilisthe Palukutha is a religious romantic Telugu film, which talks about the life in college of students Akash, Sunil & Shamita Shetty and the love between Akash and Shamita Shetty.
 Suddenly Shamita's life takes a turn due to a brain tumor and believes Sai Baba can save her from dying, which he does along with converting all the non-believers into his devoted devotees.
 Akash, Shamita and Sunil are the students of the college.

 Vijay Chander, plays the role of Shirdi Sai Baba whose divine help is sought by the young lovers (Akash and Shamita Shetty).
 Dharmavarapu Subrahmanyam plays a devoted and lovable principal.

-Chandra Mohan has an equally important role as a beggar and is connected with the love story between the hero and heroine.
+Chandra Mohan has an important role as a beggar and is connected with the love story between the hero and heroine.